HerkkoAromaa/playwright-claude-mcp-test/README.md

 npx playwright test --trace=on
 ```

-For more detailed traces with screenshots:
+For more detailed traces with screenshots and snapshots:

 ```bash
 npx playwright test --trace=on --trace-screenshots=on